learn-co-students/ruby-enumerables-hash-practice-nyc-pigeon-organizer-lab-atlanta-web-82619/README.md

 }
 ```

-Iterate over the hash above collecting each pigeon by name and insert it
+1. Iterate over the hash above, collecting each pigeon by name and insert it
 as the key of a new hash where each name holds the attributes for that bird.
 Your output should match the hash below: